AI-DreamTeam/ai-dreamteam.github.io/README.md

 # AI Dream Team: ITESO 2017

-Our simple, clean and personal blog for our Artificial Inteligence class
+Our simple, clean and personal blog for our Artificial Intelligence class

 Jump right in: [ai-dreamteam.github.io](http://ai-dreamteam.github.io)